benmneb/mui-image/README.md

 ---

-### You're already using [Material-UI](https://mui.com)... you may as well display your images according to the Material guidelines too.
+### If you're already using [Material-UI](https://mui.com) you may as well display your images according to the Material guidelines too.

 > Visualize the image fading in, like a print during the photo development process.
+>
-Images should begin loading with low contrast levels and desaturated color.
+> Images should begin loading with low contrast levels and desaturated color.
 Once image opacity reaches 100%, display the image with full-color saturation.
 >
 > \- [Google's Material guidelines](https://material.io/archive/guidelines/patterns/loading-images.html#loading-images-usage)